 The Adelaide couple share advice and stories about the fun and the finance of cruising.

-“Well to us, if you have to do anything it’d be to enjoy the entertainment!” said Ian.
+“Well to us, if you have to do anything it’d be to enjoy the entertainment!” says Ian.
 “Normally at home you don’t go and see those big production shows.”

 Night-time shows are a cruise staple, and the type of shows varies according to ship, from music and dance to magicians and trapeze artists.
 There are also plenty of activities for everyone (and balconies for book readers, of course).
-“I would start to get involved right from the start of the cruise,” Gai advised.
+“I would start to get involved right from the start of the cruise,” Gay advises.

 “All in all, I think you have to put yourself out there and be prepared to join in things.
 We have done a lot of sports games over the years and a lot of the competitions they have, whether it’s trivia or whether it’s general knowledge or fancy dress.”